Organic vs. Natural Hemp; Why hemp is awesome, naturally.

 Here at Blue Sky we are all about sustainability.
 That's why we got into the business of hemp and that has been our driving force ever since.

 And while today's hemp consumers are driving incredible demand for organic hemp - we feel a need to firmly and convincingly make the case for natural - or conventional hemp.
-There are definite benefits for organic farming practices, and Blue Sky currently for a wide range of products, but we would argue that hemp is a bit of an exception.
+There are definite benefits for organic farming practices for a wide range of products, but we would argue that hemp is a bit of an exception.
 Hemp is an exceptionally ‘green’ crop, naturally.

 There is an illusion that certified organic farming practices always deliver a more sustainable, higher quality and cleaner product.
 And while we are strong proponents of organic farming methods and clean, healthy food, we're also huge advocates for sustainable and productive farming methods that will get the most hemp to the most people, and do the most good for our planet - which can be achieved with sustainably farmed, natural hemp.